Center for Entrepreneurship

 wbctriad@TheInstituteNC.org

-The Women's Business Center of Charlotte and the Women's Business Center of North Carolina are members of the Association of Women's Business Centers.
+The Women’s Business Center of Charlotte, the Women’s Business Center of North Carolina, the Women’s Business Center of Central Virginia, and the Women’s Business Center of the Triad are members of the Association of Women’s Business Centers.

-Minority-owned firms face unique challenges.
+Small and diverse firms face unique challenges.
 In order to survive in today’s increasingly global marketplace, CEOs must lead their firms with innovative, clear strategies.
 In the absence of specialized executive training, few of these firms will be positioned for continual success in the marketplace.
-The Minority Executive Education Institute (MEEI®) delivers comprehensive and robust graduate-level business education designed to help minority business executives strengthen and grow their companies.
+The Minority Executive Education Institute (MEEI®) delivers comprehensive and robust graduate-level business education designed to help diverse business executives strengthen and grow their companies.

 sbtrc@theinstitutenc.org